Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Proposed Approach:

-Unlike standard pipeline that employ complex, hard-to-train differentiable vector quantization techniques to segment item content embeddings into discrete tokens, our dense tokenizer efficiently maps item content features into reconstructable embeddings--termed dense tokens--that encapsulate domain-specific content.
+Unlike standard pipeline that employ complex, hard-to-train differentiable vector quantization techniques to segment item content embeddings into discrete tokens, our dense tokenizer efficiently maps item content features into reconstructable embeddings -- termed item palette -- that encapsulate domain-specific content.
 Hence, these dense vectors can be discretized into cluster indices using a training-free clustering approach.
-We first aggregate the output of the dense tokens for all items as follows:
+We first aggregate the output of the item palette embeddings for all items as follows:

-where $n$ denotes the number of items, and $\mathbf{e}_{i,j}$ represents the $i$-th output embedding of the dense tokens of the $j$-th item with $D$ dimensions.
+where $n$ denotes the number of items, and $\mathbf{e}_{i,j}$ represents the $i$-th item palette embedding of the $j$-th item with $D$ dimensions.

 Next, we apply the principal component analysis (PCA) technique~\cite{pca} to reduce the high-dimensional $D$ vectors (over 1024 dimensions) to a lower dimension $d$, such as 32.
 The principal components are denoted by $\mathbf{\hat{e}}_{i,j}$ for each reduced embedding of $\mathbf{e}_{i,j}$.